flogan-ultranauts/functional-api-response-2022/README.md

 # API Response test

 - This test executes basic API calls through public API with mock data.
-- The test attapets to do the following:
+- The test attempts to do the following:

 - Return value based on input condition: it is relatively easy to test, as input can be defined and results can be authenticated.
 Does not return anything: When there is no return value, a behavior of API on the system is checked
 - Trigger some other API/event/interrupt: If an output of an API triggers some event or interrupt, then those events and interrupt listeners are tracked